No magic bullet: Cryptocurrencies and complexities in Africa

 hile these advancements would be welcome in Africa, the implementation of a solution that requires a high level of technological know-how, financial literacy, access to internet and a computer or smartphone has its challenges.
 The World Bank's 2014 Global Financial Index found that 66% of Sub-Saharan Africans did not have a bank account, and only 20% of Africans own a smartphone, according to a 2015 report by Pew Research Centre.

 In Aminu’s experience with Cryptogene in Nigeria, there’s a huge need for consumer education around the benefits of cryptocurrency and blockchain applications.
 “Our biggest challenge is getting people to understand the use cases of this technology – that it can actually help them,” said Aminu.
-For that reason, “education is the first part in our roadmap,” he said Aminu.
-“People will most likely not adopt what they don’t understand.”
+For that reason, “education is the first part in our roadmap," he continued.
+"People will most likely not adopt what they don’t understand.”

 Cryptogene holds regular webinars, lectures and group training sessions for its members.
 Since its inception about a year ago, the Cryptogene community has grown to about 5000 people from Nigeria and surrounds, ranging from tech experts to people who know very little about cryptocurrencies.
 To address a generally low level of financial literacy, its founders aim to eventually develop a user-friendly, accessible platform for remittances.